 - Name of new occupier of former address (if known)

-Scottish Power is a Mandatory FIT Licensee, which means they are required FIT tariffs to eligible customers.
-They do note that due to a high volume of applicants, there may be a delay of up to 8 weeks!
+Scottish Power is a Mandatory FiT Licensee, which means they are required to provide FiT tariffs to eligible customers.

 - Business support